 First, the entire body relies on vitamins, minerals and other nutrients to remain strong and healthy.
 If your diet is lacking in these, so will your dental health.
 It will also lead to poor overall health, including struggles to maintain healthy teeth and gums.

 The best sources of these nutrients is whole foods, such as vegetables and fruits, lean sources of protein, and healthy fats.
+Plant-based diets are good for your body and your teeth.
+Crunchy, uncooked vegetables, such as carrots and celery, can remove plaque during the chewing process.

 Your overall and oral health are both dependent on getting the nutrients the body needs to function properly and to protect itself against bacteria.
 Unfortunately, if your diet is filled with empty calories with little nutritional value, you will not be able to function or feel your best.
 You may begin to notice dental problems such as sensitivity or discomfort, as well.